hyperhq/runv/README.md

 `runV` is a hypervisor-based reference implementation of [OCF](https://github.com/opencontainers/spec).

 ### compatible
-Due the difference between hypervisor and container, some spec in OCF doesn't apply in runV.
+Due the difference between hypervisor and container, the following sections in OCF doesn't apply in runV.
 - Namespace
 - Capability
 - Device